jamesmilord/knex-postgres-pjct/README.md

 ALTER USER new_username SUPERUSER CREATEDB;
 ```

-change the username to the name of you machine as you will get a not found role error
+change the username to the name of your machine as you will get a not found role error

 to verify